prisma/prisma/examples/javascript/cli-app/README.md

 # Simple TODO-App Example (CLI)

-**This example is currently in the works, it will be available soon!**

 This example shows how to implement a **TODO-app as a CLI tool** with Node.js and [Photon JS](https://photonjs.prisma.io/).

 ## How to use